rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Hosting Lottie on SwiftUI

 Now that you have Lottie already installed on your project we can start creating the view.
-For this you'll need to create a new SwiftUI file.
-Call it `LottieView` and delete everything except the import statement and add the following:
+For this you'll need to create a new swift file.
+Call it `LottieView`, on top add `import SiwftUI` statement and then the following:

 https://gist.github.com/pMalvasio/93a02c5fb8d2f35509d78df8571915cd